swap357/blog/content/post/understand-your-real-estate.md

 ]
 +++

 Recently, I've been trying to understand how VMs on public cloud are prepared for customers.
-(AWS/GCP/Azure)
+As a frugal user who's squeezed the most out of free cloud tiers, moving to a paid model is a big leap.
+I'd like to know what exactly I'm paying for.

+With a VM instance, you get an apartment but with neighbors, and a lot of them.
+Some quiet, most noisy, you just hope the walls aren't thin.

 Imagine sharing an hourly rental desktop with 100 others and all 100 of them working on it at the same time - it's kind of the same thing.
 When an VM (ec2 instance) is launched, it's a slice of one giant physical system (AKA bare-metal), just - neatly separated from others.